LINGUOREN369/HCI_final/README.md

 5. Tech/AI Lovers: this will create more creative working opportunities for those people to develop cool algorithms with their expertise.

 ## Notes
-There are fours pages total in this program.
-Two of the pages can be accessed from the home and the remaining page can be accessed by clicking the album photo in the "my playlists" tab.
+1. There are fours pages total in this program.
+Two of the pages can be accessed from the home and the remaining page can be accessed by clicking the album photo in the "My Playlists" tab.
+2. This application is best experienced when used on a mobile screen.
+This can be accomplished on MacOS by:
+    i. right-clicking on the page
+    ii. select inspect
+    iii. click the icon that shows two screen, one vertical and the other horizontal.
+    IV.
+Click on the 'responsive design' button above the page view to select the device which you'd like to simulate.